 - 1. As part of a zoning code update: - a.
 Adjust residential zone boundaries and standards to better match existing housing.
 This requires a study of the city's residential architectural styles and building types, their key characteristics, position on their properties, driveway configuration, age, and the areas where each common type is located. - b.
 Encourage renovations to expand existing houses rather than the construction of new houses. - c.
 Review and update site, building, and design codes to prevent increased rainwater runoff and other negative impacts from new house construction. - d.
 Consider age-in-place-friendly building regulations, such as grab-bars, ramps, and elevators in single-family homes, with careful attention paid to the city's architectural heritage. - e.
 Address neighborhood lighting standards, including exterior residential lighting intensity and color temperature.
 See the International Dark Sky Association recommended standards. - 2.
-Adopt a policy to expand the inspection process for new house construction to ensure that they are built per approved plans to minimize negative impacts on surrounding properties. - 3.
-Adopt a policy to proactively establish new historic districts as well as landmarks. - 4.
-As part of a Multi-modal Plan update, adopt a policy regulating street lighting, including intensity, color temporature, luminaire, and pole height and frequency.
+Adopt a policy to proactively establish new historic districts as well as landmarks. - As part of a Multi-modal Plan update, adopt a policy regulating street lighting, including intensity, color temperature, luminaire, and pole height and frequency.